-It’s not too late to run to the market and grab a brisket for dinner tomorrow, or celebrate this weekend!
+It’s not too late to run the market and grab a brisket for dinner tomorrow, or celebrate this weekend!
 A little well-known secret is Corned Beef Brisket makes a mean hot sub sandwich with Mustard and melted Swiss Cheese!

 Thanks for stopping by my Nest!

 A traditional St. Patty's day dinner of tender Corned Beef Brisket, baby red potatoes, carrots and cabbage.
 All cooked in your slow cooker!
 I cooked my brisket on LOW for 8 hours, however the original recipes calls for 8 hours on HIGH.
 Use your best judgement with your own slow cooker temps.

 A traditional St. Patty's day dinner of tender Corned Beef Brisket, baby red potatoes, carrots and cabbage.
 All cooked in your slow cooker!